MarcoTTC/NewsVista/README.md

 For the visual fidelity to Fortnightly, I'm using Adi Chakravarty Figma layout: https://www.figma.com/community/file/1125542410508509052

+To adapt the Material 2 format into Material 3, I'm using the official migration guide from Android Developers: https://developer.android.com/develop/ui/compose/designsystems/material2-material3

 It is currently licensed under MIT license, so feel free to use it as you please.